Taking a pre-workout before engaging in cardio can boost your performance by increasing energy levels, focus, and anaerobic strength.

 Let’s take a look at some of the most common ingredients and their effects on your body.

-L-citrulline is another pump focused ingredient that you don’t need to worry too much about for a cardio-focused routine.
-It is an essential amino acid used by the body to produce l-arginine, a building block of nitric oxide, which assists in maintaining healthy blood vessel function.
+L-citrulline is a pump-focused ingredient that may not be a primary concern for a cardio-focused routine.
+Research from ScienceDirect suggests that it's an essential amino acid that the body utilizes to produce l-arginine, a building block of nitric oxide, contributing to the maintenance of healthy blood vessel function .